-In the event that (a) the State Legislature fails to appropriate amounts required to make all debt service payments on the State PIT Revenue Bonds or (b) having been appropriated and set aside pursuant to a certificate of the Director of the Budget, financing agreement payments have not been made when due on the State PIT Revenue Bonds, the legislation required that PIT receipts continue to be deposited to the RBTF until amounts on deposit in the Fund equal the greater of (i) 25 percent of annual PIT receipts or (ii) \$6 billion.
-The FY 2019 Enacted Budget amended the State Finance Law provisions to provide that PIT receipts and ECEP receipts shall continue to be deposited to the RBTF equal to the greater of 40 percent of the aggregate of annual State PIT receipts and ECEP receipts or \$12 billion.
+In the event that (a) the State Legislature fails to appropriate amounts required to make all debt service payments on the State PIT Revenue Bonds or (b) having been appropriated and set aside pursuant to a certificate of the Director of the Budget, financing agreement payments have not been made when due on the State PIT Revenue Bonds, the legislation requires that PIT receipts continue to be deposited to the RBTF until amounts on deposit in the Fund equal the greater of 40 percent of the aggregate of annual State PIT receipts and ECEP receipts or \$12 billion.
 Debt service on State PIT Revenue Bonds is subject to legislative appropriation, as part of the annual debt service bill.

-As described under the heading "Financial Plan Overview - Other Matters Affecting the Financial Plan - Federal Tax Law Changes", the Enacted Budget includes State tax reforms intended to mitigate issues arising from the Federal law, including the impact of tax law changes on PIT Revenue Bonds.
+As described under the heading "Financial Plan Overview - Other Matters Affecting the Financial Plan - Federal Tax Law Changes", the FY 2019 Enacted Budget included State tax reforms intended to mitigate issues arising from the Federal law, including the impact of tax law changes on PIT Revenue Bonds.